baileySoobinPark/vv/reference/Reference/ivms101-guide.md

 * **General Requirements**
   * When filling in individual or legal entity information, **only one originator can be entered.** There cannot be multiple originators for a single verification.
   * When filling in individual or legal entity information, **only one beneficiary can be entered.** There cannot be multiple beneficiaries for a single verification.
-* When There Are Multiple Originators
+* **When There Are Multiple Originators**
   * If there are two or more originators, you must send separate verification requests for each originator.
-  * In the case of a legal entity, you'll probably need to fill in both corporate information and representative information, which means multiple entries can exist in originatorPersons.
+  * In the case of a legal entity, you'll probably need to fill in both corporate information and representative information, which means multiple entries can exist in `originatorPersons`.
 However, since all entries ultimately represent the same legal entity, it is still considered a single originator.
-* When There Are Multiple Beneficiaries
+* **When There Are Multiple Beneficiaries**
   * If there are two or more beneficiaries, you must send separate verification requests for each beneficiary.
 Therefore, verifications must be requested for as many beneficiaries as there are.
-  * In the case of a legal entity, you'll probably need to fill in both corporate information and representative information, which means multiple entries can exist in beneficiaryPersons.
+  * In the case of a legal entity, you'll probably need to fill in both corporate information and representative information, which means multiple entries can exist in `beneficiaryPersons`.
 However, since all entries ultimately represent the same legal entity, it is still considered a single beneficiary.
-* If the Originator or Beneficiary Is a Legal Person
+* **If the Originator or Beneficiary Is a Legal Person**
   * For legal entities, you'll probably need to fill in both corporate information and representative information.
 For example, in South Korea, both corporate information and representative information must be included.
 This applies to both the originator and the beneficiary.
   * Representative information must be filled in as follows:
-    * The first element in the originatorPersons or beneficiaryPersons array must contain information about the legal entity.
+    * The first element in the `originatorPersons` or `beneficiaryPersons` array must contain information about the legal entity.
     * From the second element onward, the personal information of the legal representative(s) (natural person) must be entered.
     * If there are multiple representatives, you must continue adding their personal information in sequence within the array.